22878120/CaseAnnealer/README.md

 # CaseAnnealer
-Software for the filfle cases induction annealing project
+Software for the rifle cases induction annealing project